 How to prevent indoor plants from leaking water using a sponge?

+it is always a challenge to master how to water indoor hanging plants without dripping.
 A sponge is a good DIY method used to prevent water leakage.
 In this method, all you need to do is add a sponge in your catch tray.
 You can also add a sponge to the pot as the final layer.

 A sponge in your pot or tray is a good way to prevent water leakage.